MCCE2024/INENPT-G1-Code/README.md

 - Microservices require different thinking than monolithic applications
 - HTTP-based communication is simpler to debug than message queues
-- Multi-tenant applications need careful data isolation
+- Multi-tenant applications need careful data isolation and environment-based tenant identification
-- OAuth2 is more complex than it appears
+- OAuth2 is more complex than it appears and requires proper session management

 **2. Security-First Mindset**